ag0503/ApoorvaTest/README.md

 4. Mention some Differences between MySQL and No SQL in precise

-Sure!
  Here are simplified and concise differences between MySQL and NoSQL:

 1. Data Model:
    - MySQL: Uses structured tables, rows, and columns.